AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-In Maryland, all 4.4 million licensed drivers must be insured at all times.
-For drivers with a clean record, auto insurance prices are around 15 percent higher than the national average.
-Living in Maryland, you can expect to pay around $1,201 annually on auto insurance.
+In Maryland, all 4.3 million licensed drivers must be insured at all times.
+For drivers with a clean record, auto insurance prices are about 15 percent higher than the national average.
+In Maryland, you can expect to pay around $1,811 annually on full coverage auto insurance.

 Required Car Insurance in Maryland

 Maryland requires you to have more than just liability insurance.
-In order to be properly insured, you must have the following.
+To be properly insured, you must have the following.

-• Bodily injury liability: The minimum bodily injury coverage you must hold as a driver in Maryland is $30,000 per person and $60,000 per accident.
-Bodily injury liability covers the other party’s injuries or deaths that occur from you or someone else on your policy driving your car.
+• Bodily injury liability: Minimum coverage of $30,000 per person and $60,000 per accident.
+Bodily injury liability covers injuries or deaths of other parties caused by you or someone else on your policy driving your car.

-• Property damage liability: You are required to have a minimum of $15,000 in coverage for property damage liability.
-This covers damage to third parties’ vehicles or property that you or someone else on your policy made while driving your car.
+• Property damage liability: Minimum coverage of $15,000.
+Property damage liability covers damage to third parties’ vehicles or property caused by you or someone else on your policy driving your car.

-• Uninsured motorist property damage liability: The state minimum for uninsured motorist property damage liability is $15,000.
-Uninsured or underinsured motorist coverage helps pay for damage to your vehicle if the at-fault driver doesn’t have enough or any liability coverage.
-Uninsured or underinsured motorist coverage covers hit-and-runs as well.
+• Uninsured motorist property damage liability: Minimum coverage of $15,000.
+Uninsured or underinsured motorist coverage helps pay for damage to your vehicle if the at-fault driver has insufficient or no liability coverage.
+It also covers hit-and-runs.

-• Uninsured motorist bodily injury liability: You must have a minimum coverage of $30,000 per person and $60,000 per accident.
-Uninsured motorist bodily injury liability covers the third party’s medical bills if they are injured in an accident by you or someone else on your policy driving your car.
+• Uninsured motorist bodily injury liability: Minimum coverage of $30,000 per person and $60,000 per accident.
+Uninsured motorist bodily injury liability covers the medical expenses of third parties injured in an accident by you or someone else on your policy driving your car.

 What Happens if You Don’t Have Insurance?